HL7/vulcan-rwd/input/pagecontent/healthdata.md

 |MedicationStatement|[base]/MedicationStatement/patient=Patient/[patient id]&effective=ge[history date]|
 {: .grid }

+The [IPA MedicationRequest](http://hl7.org/fhir/uv/ipa/StructureDefinition/ipa-medicationrequest.html) and [IPA MedicationStatement](http://hl7.org/fhir/uv/ipa/StructureDefinition/ipa-medicationstatement.html) profiles along with the [IPA Medication](http://hl7.org/fhir/uv/ipa/StructureDefinition/ipa-medication.html) profile provide the necessary information that are important to RWD.
+This guide defines a profile on [MedicationDispense](StructureDefinition-MedicationDispenseRWD.html) and [MedicationAdministration](StructureDefinition-MedicationAdministrationRWD.html) because those resources are important to get a complete picture of the medications that a patient is taking.
+See the [Medications](medications.html) section of this guide for more information on determining a patient's medications.

 #### Problem List

 To receive the problem list, the following query for conditions should be made:

 [base]/Condition?patient=Patient/[patient id]&recorded-date=ge[history date]

+The [IPA Condition](http://hl7.org/fhir/uv/ipa/StructureDefinition/ipa-condition.html) and [IPA Problem List Item](http://hl7.org/fhir/uv/ipa/StructureDefinition/ipa-problem-list-item.html) profiles provide the necessary information for RWD.

 #### History of Procedures